STOP MOTION RECIPE VIDEOS

 First one with a proper emoji 🥙 فلافل - פלאפל - Battling it out with Hummus as the best thing to ever happen to chickpeas, is Falafel.
 You can find it on every street corner in the Middle East as the go to fast food of the region, it’s the original Big Mac, but better.
 Falafel is thought to originated in Egypt as Coptic Christians used fava beans as a vegetarian meal during lent.
 Eat in a salad, as a side dish or a mezze but obviously the only way to eat it is to stuff it in a pitta with lots of veg, hummus, pickles, baba ganoush, mango pickle, fried aubergine and tahini sauce, making as much mess as you can.

-לאַטקע - Latkes are basically potato pancakes, which are traditionally eaten during the festival of Hanukka to commemorate the miracle of oil lasting eight days in the Holy Temple, so now we get innovate with a potato and drown it in oil.
-(Hanuka is at the end of the year, but since time has lost all meaning now, we can pretend it’s December now so this horrible year can be over quickly)
+לאַטקע - Latkes are basically potato pancakes, which are traditionally eaten during the festival of Hanukkah to commemorate the miracle of oil lasting eight days in the Holy Temple, so now we get to innovate with a potato and drown it in oil.

 BEHIND THE SCENES

-Using copious amounts of blue tack and made of nearly 5000 photos, this was a real challenge; being director, animator, art director, food stylist, chef and editor all at the same time is exhausting but I get to eat the props afterwards (and maybe during, a bit, stop judging me) so that’s not nothing.
+Using copious amounts of blue tack and made of nearly 5000 photos, this was a real challenge; being director, animator, art director, food stylist, chef and editor all at the same time is exhausting but I get to eat the props afterwards (and maybe during... a bit... don't judge me).
 I spent quite a bit of time on pre-viz and storyboarding to work out interesting or fun transitions between shots, how the next 3 shots all link to each other and where to put in cooking breaks.